shreya-online/Namaste-React/6. Exploring the world/Theory.md

 3. `Use Secure Protocols:` Ensure that both the client and server are using HTTPS to protect data in transit.

 4. `Handle Credentials Securely:` Only allow credentials when necessary and ensure proper authentication and authorization mechanisms are in place.

+## Q: What is `Shimmer UI`?
+ANS: A Shimmer UI (also known as a shimmer effect or skeleton loading) is a design technique used to enhance the user experience during the loading of content in web and mobile applications.
+It involves displaying placeholder elements that mimic the structure of the content being loaded, often with an animated gradient effect that gives the impression of a light passing over the placeholders.
+This effect helps to improve perceived performance by showing users that content is being loaded and where it will appear, making the wait feel shorter and more intuitive.

+`Key Concepts of Shimmer UI`
+1. Placeholder Elements: These are lightweight, simplified representations of the actual content, such as grey boxes for images or lines for text.
+They take the same shape and size as the content they represent.

+2. Loading Animation: A shimmer effect usually involves an animated gradient that moves across the placeholder elements, creating a visual illusion of content loading.

+3. User Perception: The shimmer effect improves user perception by making the interface feel more responsive and engaging during data fetching or processing times.

+## Q: What is `Conditional Rendering`?
+ANS: Conditional Rendering in React refers to the process of displaying different content or components based on certain conditions or states.
+This is similar to how conditionals work in JavaScript, such as using if statements or ternary operators.
+React provides several ways to achieve conditional rendering, making it possible to render parts of the UI based on the current state or props.

+`Use Cases for Conditional Rendering`
+1. `Authentication:` Displaying different views for logged-in users and guests.

+2. `Feature Toggles:` Enabling or disabling features based on user roles or permissions.

+3. `Loading States:` Showing a loading spinner or message while fetching data.

+4. `Error Handling:` Displaying error messages when something goes wrong.